Amar-Lahlouh/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
+HTML-CSS-JS Website.
 It is a game where you choose which player you want and play with the computer.
 And in the end there is the winner!